cypik/terraform-google-template-instance/README.md

 ## Introduction

-This Terraform module provides infrastructure configuration for creating a **template-instance** in Google Cloud Platform (GCP) along with vpc subnets, firewall rules .
+This Terraform module provides infrastructure configuration for creating a Template-Instance in Google Cloud Platform (GCP) along with vpc subnets, firewall rules .
 It's designed to be used for managing network resources in a GCP environment.

 ## Usage